tnc-ca-geo/video-importer/README.md

 #### Set Hook Data Function

-Sometimes there is extra data that the hook-module needs from the user but is not explicitely defined in the importer arguments, you can pass this data in using the `--hook_data_json` argument.
+Sometimes there is extra data that the hook-module needs from the user but is not explicitly defined in the importer arguments, you can pass this data in using the `--hook_data_json` argument.
 Simple give something like

 ```